[Image Source] AI illustration by DALL·E

 📌 Example Usage

-“You know something strange happened when you were little, right?”
+“You remember that strange thing that happened when you were little, right?”

 ☀️ Meaning